About Ashley Worobec

 My background reaches beyond print design into facilitation, co-design, and systems strategy.
 As co-founder of Traversal Design, I provided co-design facilitation and strategy for the NextCycle WA circular economy program and developed workshop strategy for Seattle-area organizations.
 That work informs how I think about every design project I take on.

-If your work calls for something beyond design, or you're curious about how that perspective might shape a larger initiative, or whether there's possibility for collaboration, I'm always open to a conversation.
+If your work calls for something beyond visual design, you're curious about how that perspective might shape a larger initiative, or whether there's possibility for collaboration, I'm always open to a conversation.